-An article this week Scientific American draws attention to the environmental cost of the fetishization and commodification of flowers as a symbol of love.
+An article at Scientific American draws attention to the environmental cost of the commodification of flowers as a symbol of love.
 Carolyn Wheelan writes:

-When flowers aren’t shipped in to cooler climates, they must be grown in greenhouses.
+When flowers aren’t shipped in to cooler climates, they must be grown in greenhouses, like the Yuzhny Greenhouse Farm in Russia pictured above.
 Some flower farms take the form of vast arrays of greenhouses that use energy to maintain a microclimate out of synch with the climate in which they are situated.

 The SciAm article does a good job of pointing out that not all flower farms are equal and there are lots of more and less environmentally- and socially-conscious choices.Fair trade, worker-conscious, organic, and otherwise environmentally-friendly flower companies claim to offer an alternative.
 Florverde, for example, advertises its flowers as “for the earth, for the workers, for you”:

 Originally posted in 2009. h/t Jezebel.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.